-Mainland Southeast Asia is formed of several micro-continents (e.g., the Sibumasu, Indochina, Qamdo-Simao and South China blocks) which amalgamated during the closure of the Paleotethyan Ocean from the Late Permian to the Early Triassic (e.g. Sengör, 1979; Metcalfe, 1996, 1999; Carter et al., 2001; Metcalfe, 2002; Ueno, 2003; Lepvrier et al., 2004; Ferrari et al., 2008; Lepvrier et al., 2008; Liu et al., 2012; Metcalfe, 2013; Faure et al., 2014).
-Though increasing level of details about the Paleotethyan evolution of the SE Asia has been defined in recent years, arguments remain about the welding of the blocks in Southeast Asia.
-For example, new studies have confirmed that the Changning-Menglian and Inthanon suture zones can be regarded as part of the Paleotethys Suture Zone, and that the Jinghong-Luang Prabang-Nan-Sra Kaeo Suture can be treated as a closed back-arc basin (e.g., Sone and Metcalfe, 2008; Metcalfe, 2013; Qian et al., 2015).
-However, uncertainty remains about the role of the Dien Bien Phu Suture (where the Dien Bien Phu fault is developed) in the Paleotethyan evolution of Southeast Asia (Fig. 1).
+Despite some progress, arguments remain about the welding of the blocks in Southeast Asia.
+For example, new progress confirm that the Changning-Menglian and Inthanon suture zones are regarded as the Palaeo-Tethys Suture Zone, the Jinghong-Luang Prabang-Nan-Sra Kaeo suture is regarded as a closed back-arc basin (e.g. Sone and Metcalfe, 2008; Metcalfe, 2011, 2013; Qian et al., 2015).
+Uncertainty exists about the role of the Dien Bien Phu suture in the Paleotethys evolution of the SE Asia (Fig. 1).
 Establishing this would help determine whether the Qamdo-Simao Block is part of the Indochina Block, or if the Indochina and the Qamdo-Simao blocks are two separate blocks.
-This question has perplexed geologists for a long time (e.g., Metcalfe, 1996; Wang et al., 2000; Carter et al., 2001; Metcalfe, 2002, 2006).
-One view insists that the Sukhothai Arc and the Inthanon Suture correlate with the Lincang-Jinghong Volcanic Belt and the Changning-Menglian Suture in Yunnan, China (e.g., Sone and Metcalfe, 2008; Metcalfe, 2013).
-Taking this view, the Qiangtang-Baoshan Block west of the Inthanon Suture would form the northern part of the Sibumasu Block, and the Qamdo-Simao Block east of the Suture would represent the northern continuity of the Indochina Block (e.g. Wang et al., 2000; Carter et al., 2001; Carter and Clift, 2008; Ferrari et al., 2008; Liu et al., 2012; Faure et al., 2014).
-However, others argue that the Nan Suture bends northeastward at the Dien Bien Phu Segment and joins the Song Ma Suture, separating the Nan Suture from the Changning-Menglian Suture by hundreds of kilometers (Sengör, 1979; Leloup et al., 1995; Singharajwarapan and Berry, 2000; Lepvrier et al., 2004, 2008).
+This question has perplexed geologists for a long time (e.g. Metcalfe, 1996, 2002, 2006; Wang et al., 2000; Carter et al., 2001).
+One view insists that the Sukhothai Arc and the Inthanon Suture correlate with the Lincang-Jinghong Volcanic Belt and the Changning-Menglian Suture in Yunnan, China (e.g. Sone and Metcalfe, 2008; Metcalfe, 2011, 2013).
+Taking this view, the Qiangtang-Baoshan Block west of the suture would form the northern part of the Sibumasu Continent, and the Qamdo-Simao Block east of the suture would represent the northern continuity of the Indochina Continent (e.g. Wang et al., 2000; Carter et al., 2001; Carter and Clift, 2008; Ferrari et al., 2008; Liu et al., 2012; Faure et al., 2014); But others argue that the Nan-Uttaradit Suture bends northeastward at the Dien Bien Phu Segment and joins the Song Ma Suture. separating the Nan-Uttaradit Suture from the Changning-Menglian Suture by hundreds of kilometers (Sengor, 1979; Leloup et al., 1995; Singharajwarapan and Berry., 2000; Lepvrier et al., 2004, 2008).
 Another question concerns the time and geometry of plate convergence prior to collision between the Indochina and the South China blocks.
-Paleogeographic evidence suggests a connection between Indochina and South China up to the Carboniferous (e.g. Hutchison, 1989; Metcalfe, 1996; Janvier et al., 1997; Metcalfe, 2002; Racheboeuf et al., 2005, 2006; Metcalfe, 2013), but syn-tectonic magmatic and metamorphic data
+Paleogeographic evidence suggests a connection between Indochina and South China up to the Carboniferous (e.g. Hutchison, 1989; Janvier et al., 1997; Racheboeuf et al., 2005, 2006; Metcalfe,